JavaScript

 Oracle, Austin, Texas, United States

-JavaScript is an interpreted programming language and core technology of the Web, alongside HTML and CSS.
+JavaScript is an interpreted programming language and a core technology of the web, alongside HTML and CSS, used to add interactivity and logic to websites and web applications.

 According to our data, JavaScript is the most popular programming language on the web.